daily-co/rn-screen-share-extension/README.md

 It is available for applications running on iOS 14 or newer.

+> The feature to send screen sharing is only supported when using react-native-daily-hs 0.46.0 or above.

 ## Using the Framework

 ### 1 - Create a new Broadcast Upload Extension target in Xcode.